 Technical requirements

-The Reserve Units participating in the maintenance of the Fast Frequency Reserve must meet the technical requirements for the reserve.
-Compliance to the requirements must be demonstrated by prequalification tests before market participation.
-The activation of the Fast Frequency Reserve is based on automatic local control.
-Fingrid does not send control signals.
-The Reserve Unit must have a controller that adjusts the power based on frequency measurement when the unit participates in the maintenance of the reserve.
+A Reserve Unit participating in the FFR reserve must meet the technical requirements set for the reserve.
+Compliance with the requirements must be demonstrated through prequalification tests before market participation.
+The activation of the Reserve Unit is based on a frequency measurement.
+Therefore, the Reserve Unit must have a controller that regulates power when the unit participates in the maintenance of the reserve.
+Fingrid does not send an activation signal.

-The reserve power must be activated in full within the required time when the frequency falls below a certain value.
-The Balancing Service Provider can select any of the activation options listed in the table below.
+The reserve power must be fully activated within the required time when the frequency falls below a certain value.
+The BSP can choose any of the activation options presented in the table below.

 Activation frequency (Hz)